jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-lab-for-recas-users.md

 ![jupyterhub-request-gpu](images/jupyterhub-request-gpu.png)

-The access to JupyterHub is for everyone has a ReCaS Account.
+The access to JupyterHub is for everyone with a ReCaS Account.

-**The use of GPUs i srestricted only for those has a STRONG motivation.**
+**The use of GPUs is restricted only for those having a STRONG motivation.**

 You can check if the registration is successfully completed by access to the `frontend.recas.ba.infn.it` server via ssh: